-For parents teaching at home and over the summer holidays we have lots of new ideas and techniques for encouraging and supporting handwriting.
+For parents teaching at home and over the school holidays we have lots of new ideas and techniques for encouraging and supporting handwriting.
 A sensory and play-based approach is enjoyable and enables children to develop the skills, strength and focus that will help their handwriting.
 These techniques are aimed at younger children (age 4–6) but […]

 Here you can find news from the NHA and also links to international news about Handwriting.

 Thanks to all of you who came along to our Zoom AGM and presentations.
 The presentations and accompanying resources are now available to watch again and download in our Members’ Area.

 The NHA now offers 5 online short courses giving an overview of handwriting, offering guidance on making a handwriting policy, and with detailed guidance for teachers.
 Tasters for each course are available here, along with information about how to purchase and download them.